GO:OD AM: Background

 On January 14, 2014, Miller announced that he was parting ways with Rostrum Records.
 On May 11, 2014, Miller released his tenth mixtape Faces.
 On October 21, 2014, news surfaced that Miller signed a recording contract with Warner Bros.
 Records, including a distribution deal for his label REMember Music.
 On July 30, 2015, Miller announced that he had completed his third studio album.
 On August 5, 2015, he revealed the album title, release date, as well as a music video for the lead single "100 Grandkids".

 Release and promotion

 On September 4, 2015, Miller released a mobile app that functions as an alarm and plays snippets of new music leading up to the album's release.
 Fans can also purchase a Breakfast Special Edition of the LP, packaging in a cereal box complete with cereal, a plastic cereal bowl, and a surprise item in addition to the CD and digital download.
 In the days leading up to the album's release, Miller hosted a series of free social events to promote the album, deemed Homecoming Weekend.
 The festival culminated with the album release show and subsequent international tour.
 Miller toured internationally in support of the album on The GO:OD AM Tour, and it started at his hometown of Pittsburgh, Pennsylvania.

+A 10th anniversary edition of the album, featuring 3 additional songs, was released on October 3, 2025.